Nova-Dvorak/BlueArchiver/README.md

 ## About the title

 I just want to play a joke on the game which I am crazy about right now, Blue Archive.

 Since both its simplified-Chinese community and its development team are under a tough situation, I feel a bit depressed...
 But it's still a lot of fun to enjoy the game, as well as the user-generated contents.

 By the way, Hayase Yuuka is such an excellent candidate for my mother.
 Although like the ".yuuka" files, she might be a little heavier than she looks like...

+---

+Enjoy the code, and feel free to contact me if you are interested.
+(Although there might be few people who may see this little project...)